threenine/api-template/docs/docs/start/database-project.md

 # Database project template

 The Database project template aims to make creating a new database project for your microservice is as easy as possible.
-Bu default the project is configured to generate MSSQL, however if you want to use PosgreSQL you can make use of the `--usePOSGRE` switch to generate for postgre
+Bu default the project is configured to generate MSSQL, however if you want to use PosgreSQL you can make use of the `--postgre` switch to generate for postgre

 ```shell
 dotnet new database --name [Name of your Database]  --output [output location]
 ```

-To generate for Postgre you can use the same same command just passing in `--usePOSGRE` switch
+To generate for Postgre you can use the same same command just passing in `--postgre` switch

 ```shell
 dotnet new database --name [Name of your Database]  --output [output location] --usePOSTGRE